liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/00-jsf-portlets-with-liferay-faces-intro.markdown

 There are some reasons not to use JSF.
 For example, if you are a front-end developer who makes heavy use of HTML/CSS/JavaScript, you might find that JSF UI components render HTML in a manner that gives you less control over the overall HTML document.
-So, sticking with JavaScript and leveraging AlloyUI or some other JavaScript framework may be better for you.
+Sticking with JavaScript and leveraging AlloyUI or some other JavaScript framework may be better for you.
 Or, perhaps standards aren't a major consideration for you or you may simply prefer developing portlets using your current framework.